BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 ## Complexity DC

-Each item has a certain level of complexity in its design, and this complexity determines the difficulty of this item’s creation in terms of skill, whilst also affecting how long it takes to make.
+Each item has a certain level of complexity in its design, this determines the difficulty of its creation in terms of skill, whilst also affecting how long it takes to make.
 See **Table 1.2** for different complexity levels with examples and corresponding Complexity DC rating.
 This table doesn't grant the ability to craft items beyond the technology level of the setting of the game.

 **Table 1.2: Item Complexity**